BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Preliminaries

 \subsection{Data Representation Leakage}

-Although FL keeps the local data on the devices, existing studies show that the model updates shared by each participant in FL still contain some important information of training data such that the training data can be reconstructed by a model inversion attack \cite{fredrikson2015model,zhu-2019-dlg,sun2021Soteria,zhao-2020-idlg}.
+Existing studies show that the model updates shared by participants in FL still contain some information of training data useful for data reconstruction through model inversion attack \cite{fredrikson2015model,zhu-2019-dlg,sun2021Soteria,zhao-2020-idlg}.
 If the model updates are leaked, attackers can reconstruct the private training datasets \cite{weng-2021-deepchain,shayan-2021-biscotti}.
-Thus, FL needs further privacy protection since there is no protection for model updates in vanilla FL \cite{mcmahan2017fl}.
-There is a greater risk of training data being reconstructed in decentralized FL systems, since the model updates are transmitted among ordinary participants which may be malicious.
+Thus, FL needs further privacy protection since there is no protection for model updates in vanilla FL \cite{mcmahan2017fl}, especially in decentralized systems since the model updates are transmitted among ordinary participants which may be malicious.

-Such kind of risk can be defensed by gradient compression that only transmits elements with large absolute values in model updates.
-Attackers cannot reconstruct any data from sufficiently sparse updates \cite{Shokri2015Privacy,zhu-2019-dlg,sun2021Soteria}.
-However, excessive compression of model updates results in a drop of accuracy.
-We experimentally demonstrate that there exists an appropriate sparsity degree that protects the privacy of data representation while preserving the accuracy of the global model and distance-based anti-poisoning algorithms such as Krum.
-In BlockDFL, local updates are sparsed to over 90\% and 85\% respectively on two datasets to ensure the privacy of data representation.
-Such sparsity degree can make model inversion attacks represented by the Deep Leakage from Gradients (DLG) attack \cite{zhu-2019-dlg} unable to obtain any useful information from model updates.
-We conduct experiments to demonstrate the feasibility of protecting data representation by gradient compression in Appendix A.